Topplehawk/i3wm-gruvbox-rice/README.md

 I will update this once it can be found at the gruvbox wallpapers site.

-This wallpaper can also be found in the maine branch of this repo.
+This wallpaper can also be found in the main branch of this repo.